Jupiter’s Moons Guide: How Many Are There & What Are the Four Largest

 Scientists believe that Jupiter’s four largest moons formed from the disk of material left over after Jupiter itself took shape.
 Just like the other planets in the Solar System, Jupiter formed from a disk of gas and dust surrounding the young Sun.

 Once Jupiter formed, the leftover material that remained in its orbit started to clump together and grow.
 Eventually, it formed Jupiter’s largest moons, the Galilean moons.
-These moons likely about 4.5 billion years old — as old as the Solar System itself.
+These moons are likely about 4.5 billion years old — as old as the Solar System itself.

 Why does Jupiter have so many moons?